 Trauma-Informed Systems: The Community Planning Process continued to identify trauma as an area of high need in Riverside County.
-In January 2014 the members of the PEI Steering Committee discussed in length how to best address this need through PEI efforts.
+In January 2014, the members of the PEI Steering Committee discussed in length how to best address this need through PEI efforts.
 The discussion centered on not focusing efforts on direct service for adults who have experienced trauma, but rather to develop a trauma-informed system and communities.
-There is currently a put in place with Trauma Transformed in FY18/19 to begin a Trauma Informed Systems transformation.
+There is currently a countywide effort focusing on trauma and resiliency known as the Resiliency Initiative.
+RUHS-BH continues to partner in these efforts to maximize benefits to the community.
+A contract was put in place with Trauma Transformed in FY18/19 to begin a Trauma Informed Systems transformation.
 Implementation kicked off in April 2019 with leadership training in Trauma 101.
 10 RUHS-BH staff (2 of whom will become master trainers) have begun the training process to become trainers in this workshop and roll out the Trauma 101 training for all department staff.
-Implementation continued into FY19/20 which began the Leadership and Champion Learning communities.
+Implementation continued into FY19/20 that began the Leadership and Champion Learning communities.
 FY19/20 focused on the roll out of the Trauma Informed Systems 101 training, which is now a required training for all RUHS-BH staff.
 Due to the impacts of COVID, this training was adapted to a virtual format and continues to be offered on a regular basis to Department staff.